pshirshov/mqtt-pylontech/README.md

 | `pylontech/module/<addr>/management/state` | Management flags and limits |
 | `homeassistant/<component>/<id>/config` | HA discovery payloads |

+## Origin

+Extracted from [pshirshov/python-pylontech](https://github.com/pshirshov/python-pylontech), a fork of [Frankkkkk/python-pylontech](https://github.com/Frankkkkk/python-pylontech) which is the original Python library for Pylontech battery communication.

 ## Testing

 The included test script spawns a local mosquitto instance and runs the adapter: